arista-netdevops-community/atd-cicd/README.md

 s1-leaf1#
 ```

-We can see the MAC ending in `117c` is connected to Ethernet 4 and the MAC ending in `7324` was seen on the VXLAN interface.
+The MAC ending in `117c` is connected to Ethernet 4, and the MAC ending in `7324` was seen on the VXLAN interface.
 We have successfully communicated through the fabric.
 Thank you for following along with this example.
-If you have any feedback or would like to report an issue/error, please open an issue on the main GitHub repository.
+If you have any feedback or want to report an issue/error, please open an issue on the [GitHub repository](https://github.com/arista-netdevops-community/atd-cicd).